CaitlynByrne/DnD/PRD.md

 - As a GM, I want to visualize how different plot threads intersect
 - As a GM, I want reminders about unresolved plot hooks from previous sessions
 - As a GM, I want to plan character development beats for individual players
+- As a GM, I want to map out how a campaign arc or session arc might go

 ### 7. Multi-Device Collaboration Platform
 **Description:** Real-time synchronized experience across GM and player devices with role-based access controls